AkshatPareek9/project-django-notes-app/README.md

 # project-django-notes-app

-# Automate the django-notes-app using kubernetes
+### Automating the django-notes-app using kubernetes